KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 Specifying direction enables modeling _asymmetrical_ relationships, including hierarchy, influence, dependency, and causation, which we explore in later sections.
 [7]

 Natural language is directional when describing asymmetrical relationships.
 For example, a parent-child relationship is directional.
 Saying (1) "Bob _is a parent of_ Jan, his daughter" is not the same as saying (2) "Jan _is a parent of_  Bob, her father."
 The relationship  "_is a parent of_" works one way not both ways.
-If the subject and object are switched, or inverted, the verb needs to change.
+If the subject and object are switched, or inverted, the verb changes.
 Changing the verb—saying "Jan _is a child of_ Bob, her father"—makes the second sentence true.

 Sometimes, in natural language, when you invert the subject and object of a sentence, the verb changes from active to passive voice.
 "The speaker _presents_ the session" is active; but in passive voice, the verb becomes "The session _is presented by_ the speaker."